dannyyu92/barebones/README.md

 * [MiniMagick](https://github.com/minimagick/minimagick) for image cropping/resizing and all that good stuff

 ### Background Processing
+* [Sidekiq](https://github.com/mperham/sidekiq) for background workers.
+This is the default option.
 * [Resque](https://github.com/resque/resque) for background workers
 * [Resque-Scheduler](https://github.com/resque/resque-scheduler) for queueing workers in the future